TanvishGG/Discord-Mini-Games.js/docs/index.md

 ```
 ## Bugs, Issues & Feature Requests

-Make a new Issue in [Github Repo](https://github.com/TanvishGG/Discord-Mini-Games.js)
+- Mke a new Issue in [Github Repo](https://github.com/TanvishGG/Discord-Mini-Games.js)

 ### Made with ❤️ by [TanvishGG](https://github.com/TanvishGG)